 - Speech Sound Production

 - Feeding and swallowing difficulties (dysphagia)

-Fran's role is to work with individual pupils but also to develop and support communication within the school as a whole.
-Fran is also trained to assess feeding and swallowing difficulties (dysphagia).
+Rebecca's role is to work with individual pupils but also to develop and support communication within the school as a whole.

-All pupils at Elms Bank have access to speech therapy with Fran being based onsite.
+All pupils at Elms Bank College have access to speech therapy with Rebecca being based onsite.
 In order to provide the most effective input pupils are assigned into categories based on their level of need - universal, targeted or specialist.

 Speech Therapy Training

-Please get in touch with Fran if you are interested in these courses or would like to discuss any other training needs.
+Rebecca can also provide training for parents, carers and professionals working with Elms Bank College pupils.
+Please get in touch with Rebecca if you would like to discuss any other training needs.

-Please get in touch with Fran if you have any concerns about your child's communication skills or if they are having problems with eating and/or drinking.
+Please get in touch with Rebecca if you have any concerns about your child's communication skills.

 - essential sign sheets